 Based on a true story

-Being open and transparent is very important to try to connect with as many people possible who are in different seasons of their journey.
+Being open and transparent is very important to try to connect with as many people as possible who are in different seasons of their journey is a personal goal of mine.
+This is my journey on why emergency funds are so important.
 I was less than a year into being debt-free when I started dealing with anxiety.
 I thought of myself as a relatively healthy person.
 Diet, mindfulness, and spirituality are critical to my well being.
 Good health has been my thing.
 Then 2018 life started throwing me curveballs in the form of panic attacks.
 They got so bad I had to take a month off of work to understand what was going on.

 Short- and long-term disability insurance programs replace some of the wages lost by people who cannot work because of a disabling injury or illness that is not work-related.
 Short-term disability insurance typically covers periods lasting less than 6 months, and long-term disability insurance lasts for the length of the disability or until retirement.Bureau of Labor Statistics

 A colleague advised me that I could file for short term disability, which would pay me while I was out.
 The insurance company declined my claim; I was astounded at their decision.
 It took six months to get reimbursed.

 Just over 1 in 4 of today’s 20 year-olds will become disabled before they retire.Council for Disability Awareness

 Accidents are NOT usually the culprit.
 Back injuries, cancer, heart disease and other illnesses cause the majority of long-term absences.

 Are you prepared if it happens to you?
 Probably not.
 If you’re like most Americans, you don’t have disability insurance.
 Or enough emergency savings to last 34.6 months.
 Yes, that’s the duration of the average long-term disability claim.